Mike's Blog Round Up

-Category: World Politics Hits: 10The Progressive Pulse: Why did the board of the University of North Carolina avoid debating tenure for Professor Nikole Hannah-Jones?
+Category: World Politics Hits: 12The Progressive Pulse: Why did the board of the University of North Carolina avoid debating tenure for Professor Nikole Hannah-Jones?
 I can think of 1619 reasons.
 Eschaton: More Labour pains in the UK.
 Alicublog: To Viktor Orban, from Rod with love.
 Politicus USA: Capitol police officers denounce McConnell and McCarthy’s opposition to creating a January 6 Commission.
 Speaking of which, your quote of the day: "An investigation must not interfere with the ongoing efforts to prevent the next attack, because without a doubt a very real threat of another perhaps more devastating attack still exists.”
 (Vice President Dick Cheney, opposing the creation of the 9/11 Commission, May 18, 2002)

 Read more https://crooksandliars.com/2021/05/mikes-blog-round-16